 Our Audit Committee charter tasks the Audit Committee with oversight responsibility regarding our independent registered public accounting firm, including being directly and solely responsible for the appointment, compensation, retention, evaluation, oversight and, if appropriate, termination and replacement of our independent registered public accounting firm.
-This responsibility includes establishing the scope of the independent registered public accounting firm.
+This responsibility includes establishing the scope of the independent registered public accounting firm's engagement and determining an appropriate fee.